 Through Pamela’s website she shares her journey of enlightenment on what it’s like to be an adult adoptee.
 While inspiring and encouraging her fellow adoptees by bringing awareness on the complexities of what it feels like to be adopted.
 She believes that we can embrace life, find our passions and happiness in the process of a very difficult situation.
 She believes freedom is rooted in finding our truth and purpose in life, as we navigate our painful experiences together.
 Pamela feels adoptees need to be validated and heard, and she encourages those who aren’t adopted to listen more and talk less.

 Pamela is writing a memoir titled “Finding Purpose in the Pain, One Adoptee’s Journey from Heartbreak to Hope & Healing” which she hopes to be completed by Fall 2019.
 In this memoir she hopes to share pieces of her journey, how she overcame the obstacles that held her captive for 27 years, and how she’s come to an internal place of acceptance and happiness.
 Her hope is to reach other adoptees who might feel isolated and alone, who might be inspired by her story.

 Jeremiah 6:14 says “It is impossible to heal a wound by denying it’s there.”
-Pamela believes in order to heal it, we must feel it.
-In order for Adoptees to have a safe place to share feelings with those who understand, she decided to create Connect Groups specifically for Adoptees.
+Pamela believes in order to heal it; we must feel it.
+For Adoptees to have a safe place to share feelings with those who understand, she decided to create Connect Groups specifically for Adoptees.

 Pamela says, “I’m thankful for my truth.
 I believe truth is the only answer to healing.”